Summer Camp FAQs

 We've heard so much about Camp Tawonga and would love to see it.
 Can parents visit Camp?

 Yes, you should bring your whole family up for a weekend program at Tawonga to meet our wonderful staff, see our beautiful property and get a taste of the Tawonga experience.
-Or, you can call us and arrange to join us for lunch and a tour during one of these weekends.
+Or, you can call us and arrange to join us for a tour on the Sunday of our Family Camp 1: Memorial Day Weekend.
 However, we do not allow family to visit campers while they are attending a session.
 This would interfere with you and your child making a healthy separation, which is a big part of the way kids gain confidence, independence and maturity at Camp.

 Will my child have a positive Jewish experience?